-Yet…. mothers struggle with networking.
+Mothers struggle with networking.

-Nearly half of stay at home moms plan to network with other professionals to find new jobs, but unfortunately 1/3 of them don’t have contacts.
+Nearly half of stay at home moms plan to network with other professionals to find new jobs.
+But unfortunately, 1/3 of them don’t have contacts.

 Almost three-quarters of moms — and more than 70% of women without children — say mothers are offered fewer opportunities to move up the ladder than childless women.
-82% of working moms cite barriers keeping them from leadership roles, and 78% say they have to prove themselves more in the workplace.
+82% of working moms cite barriers keeping them from leadership roles.
+78% say they have to prove themselves more in the workplace.

-And they are perceived to be less devoted to their careers.
+Mothers are perceived to be less devoted to their careers.

-Plus remote work doesn’t diminish the motherhood penalty.
+Remote work doesn’t diminish the motherhood penalty.

 Women in the U.S. shoulder a disproportionate share of the unpaid care giving workload.
 They are still an overwhelming majority (75%) of caregivers.
 Women are more likely to work their careers around children and make changes like taking leave, finding a more flexible job or working from home.
 Fathers working remotely full-time are three times more likely than mothers in the same situation to make $100,000 or more.